 Setting & Lifestyle

 Hooper Bay is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Compared to the rest of the country, citizens of Hooper Bay spend much less time in their cars: on average, their commute to work is only 7.98 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.